cb-geo/mpm-doc/user/run/hpc/tacc-stampede2.md

    cd KaHIP && sh ./compile_withcmake.sh
 ```

-## Clone MPM code to LS5
+## Clone MPM code to Stampede

-The `git clone` command can be used directly in the login node to clone the mpm repository into the LS5.
+The `git clone` command can be used directly in the login node to clone the mpm repository into the Stampede.

 ```shell
 cd $WORK